fardinbarashi/PsTo-do/README.md

 Installation Process

 Follow these steps to install PsTo-do on Windows
+    On Sql

+    On the Appserver
+    - Install Powershell -
       Download the installer for Powershell from the https://github.com/PowerShell/PowerShell/releases page.
       Locate the downloaded file and double-click on it to start the installation process.
       Follow the on-screen instructions to complete the installation.

+    - Create Database and Tables -
+      On the Appserver

 We hope you enjoy using PsTo-Do!
 For any questions, feedback, or bug reports, please submit an issue on our GitHub repository.
 Happy organizing!